cybermaggedon/ixbrl-reporter/README.md

 ### Test suite - examples

+These are basically invoke by the regression test suite above.

 This test suite generates example output from example configuration, and verifies nothing has changed in output values.
 It's a regression test.
 You need to install: piecash.